How to implement SARC Kits on WA mine site

 - Early Evidence Kits x4

-- Forensic Toxicology kits x2
+- Forensic Toxicology Kits x2

+Sanax will notify the nominated contact person when kits are available to collect.
 Kits must be collected by a nominated company representative in person from Sanax Medical and First Aid Supplies.
 Identification is required to be shown at time of collection.
 Further kits can be ordered from Sanax as required.

 Storage of EEKs